Boxing, UFC and MMA Betting Sites

 Best bookie for MMA and UFC

-Betway are making somewhat of a name for themselves in the industry as the online bookmaker to go to when wagering on sports other than football and horse racing.
-Take a look at our sports pages and you can see Betway are leading the way in the likes of darts, eSports, golf and other so called 'less popular' sports.
+Paddy Power are making somewhat of a name for themselves in the industry as the online bookmaker to go to when wagering on sports other than football and horse racing.
+Take a look at our sports pages and you can see Paddy are leading the way in the likes of darts, eSports, golf and other so called 'less popular' sports.

 This is a good betting site for boxing, there is good market depth and you will always get a good money back offer along with very decent regular odds.
-It is however UFC and the mixed martial arts where Betway stand out.
+It is however UFC and the mixed martial arts where Paddy Power stand out.
 I've yet to see a top match up that doesn't carry a fantastic promotion from this bookie.
-Expect to see deals such as money back if they favourite wins by knockout or technical knockout, refund if the match ends in the first round, etc. These offers tend to be better value comparably too, generally giving money back on stakes up to £50 rather than the regular £25 you usually see.
+These offers tend to be better value comparably too

 William Hill are another industry giant and when it comes to sports like boxing and UFC this pays off for punters as they have the resources to offer big markets with competitive prices.